Adobe FrameMaker: Automatically Assigning Custom Master Pages

 - Create your custom Master pages.
 I called mine FirstRight and FirstLeft.

-- Navigate to Body Page 1 and click on your chapter title format.
+- Navigate to Body Page 1 and click on your chapter title style.

-- Jot down the exact spelling of the format.
+- Jot down the exact spelling of the paragraph style name.
 If you use the default FrameMaker paragraph formats, this will probably be called “Title”.

 - Choose View > Reference Pages.